wandyezj/Random/writings/thoughts/api_design_draft.md

 #### An Empirical Study of API Usability

-[An Empirical Study of API Usability]: https://bugcounting.net/pubs/esem13.pdf "An Empirical Study of API Usability" [Piccioni, Marco, Carlo A. Furia, and Bertrand Meyer.
-"An empirical study of API usability."
-2013 ACM/IEEE International Symposium on Empirical Software Engineering and Measurement.
-IEEE, 2013.][An Empirical Study of API Usability]
+[An Empirical Study of API Usability]: https://bugcounting.net/pubs/esem13.pdf "An Empirical Study of API Usability" [An Empirical Study of API Usability][An Empirical Study of API Usability]

 #### Intelligent Code Completion
-[Intelligent Code Completion]: https://en.wikipedia.org/wiki/Intelligent_code_completion [Wikipedia: Intelligent Code Completion][Intelligent Code Completion]
+[Intelligent Code Completion]: https://en.wikipedia.org/wiki/Intelligent_code_completion [Intelligent Code Completion][Intelligent Code Completion]

 #### The Design of Everyday Things by Don Norman
 [The Design of Everyday Things by Don Norman]: http://www.nixdell.com/classes/HCI-and-Design-Spring-2017/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf "The Design of Everyday Things by Don Norman"
-[Norman, Don.
-The design of everyday things: Revised and expanded edition.
-Basic books, 2013.][The Design of Everyday Things by Don Norman]
+[The Design of Everyday Things by Don Norman][The Design of Everyday Things by Don Norman]

 * The idea of a mental model distinct from the underlying technical